FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/chargetype.md

 # Charge type

 A charge type indicates whether the record represents an upfront or recurring fee, cost of usage that already occurred, an after-the-fact adjustment (e.g., credits), or taxes.
-The charge type is commonly used to identify and analyze prepaid purchases or usage-based charges.
+The charge type is commonly used to identify prepaid purchases separately from usage-based charges, to separate taxes that may require special handling, or to apply finer-grained allocation logic to purchases or adjustments.

 The ChargeType column MUST be present and MUST NOT be null or empty.
-This column is restricted to a set of allowed values.
-Each row MUST be one of the allowed values.
+This column is restricted and MUST be one of the allowed values.

 ## Column ID